jo3-l/blog/content/about.md

 hidemeta: true
 ---

 Hi!
-I'm Joseph Liu, a computer science student from Canada.
-Starting Fall 2024, I'll be studying at the University of Waterloo; before that, I graduated from the IB Diploma program in the May 2024 session with 45/45 points.
+I'm Joseph Liu, a first-year computer science student at the University of Waterloo.
+Before Waterloo, I graduated from the IB Diploma program in the May 2024 session with 45/45 points.

 I love to program in my free time, and have built and contributed to various projects over the years---more on those below.
 Besides programming, I also enjoy [reading](/reading-log), writing,